tapdata/idaas-pdk/docs/dataTypes.md

 # Data Types

-**Data types is only required for your data source which need create table before insert records**, like MySQL, Oracle, Postgres, etc.

 Data types is the mapping of data type (include capabilities) with TapType.
 TapType is the generic type definition in iDaaS Incremental Engine.